 Due to the changing nature of the COVID-19 pandemic, please note that the instructor may need to make modifications to the course syllabus and may do so at any time.
-Notice of such changes will be announced as quickly as possible through (specify how students will be notified of changes).
+Notice of such changes will be announced as quickly as possible through both email and Blackboard posting.